 The Menominee Indian Tribe of Wisconsin will mitigate the impact of opioid abuse on crime victims within the Menominee tribal jurisdiction by hiring two full-time crisis response case managers at Tribal Social Services to work with first responders, the Clinic of Behavioral Health, and the Child Protection Team when children are present at the scene of an overdose or are impacted by familial substance abuse.
 The grant funds will also be used to support a program coordinator who will assist in implementing the program, a clinical therapist, and a family preservation worker.

-The West Virginia Division of Justice and Community Services (DJCS) will address the opioid crisis in West Virginia by increasing the number of technology-assisted treatment services for individuals involved with the justice system because of an opioid use disorder in rural areas.
+The Justice and Community Services (JCS) section of the West Virginia Division of Administrative Services will address the opioid crisis in West Virginia by increasing the number of technology-assisted treatment services for individuals involved with the justice system because of an opioid use disorder in rural areas.
 The program plans to provide mental health services, addiction recovery services, and alternative sanctions or diversions.
 These services will be implemented through existing community corrections programs and future partnerships to provide risk and need assessments, group counseling, and individual counseling.
-The project will purchase and install the necessary hardware and software in 12 community corrections programs.
-The Office of Research and Strategic Planning, a unit within the DJCS, will provide for the research needs of the project.
+The project will purchase and install the necessary hardware and software in statewide community corrections programs.
+The Office of Research and Strategic Planning (ORSP), a unit with JCS, will provide the research needs of the project.